 NOTE—A non-VHT STA considers the bandwidth signaling TA as the address of the TXOP holder.
 If an RTS frame is sent to a non-VHT STA during a TXOP that is initiated by an RTS frame with a bandwidth signaling TA, the non-VHT STA does not recognize the RTS sender as the TXOP holder.

+A VHT STA that transmits an RTS within a TXOP within which it intends to include the transmission of a DATA MPDU carried in a PPDU with a value of TXVECTOR parameter FORMAT of VHT and a value of TXVECTOR parameter CH_BANDWIDTH of CBW160 or CBW80+80 shall set the More Data bit of the RTS to 1.

 TGmc editor: add a new subclause 9.3.2.6a TVHT RTS procedure as shown: